-LVI is a histopathological finding defined by the presence of tumor cells within endothelium-lined lymphatic or vascular channels[8], with a presence of 10-89.5% in CRC[9-13].
+LVI is a histopathological finding defined by the presence of tumor cells within endothelium-lined lymphatic or vascular channels[8], with a presence of 10.0%-89.5% in CRC[9-13].
 Indeed, LVI is an essential and important step in lymph node metastasis and systemic dissemination of cancer cells, and it is considered to increase the risk for micrometastases in localized carcinoma[14,15].
-The unfavorable prognostic significance of LVI has been supported by studies in various cancers, such as breast cancer, gastric cancer and prostatic cancer[11,16-18].
+The unfavorable prognostic significance of LVI has been supported by studies in various cancers, such as breast cancer, gastric cancer, and prostatic cancer[11,16-18].
 Furthermore, some studies have been conducted to explore the potential mechanisms underlying this association.
 Pan et al[19] reported that cyclooxygenase-2 up-regulates chemokine CC receptor 7 via EP2/EP4 receptor signaling pathways to enhance LVI of breast cancer cells.
 Tatti et al[20] suggested that matrix metalloproteinase 16 (MMP16) mediates a proteolytic switch to promote cell-cell adhesion and LVI in melanoma.
 A study by Mannelqvist et al[21] found that overexpression of MMP3 and collagen VIII in endometrial cancer correlates closely with the presence of LVI.
 However, the genetic mechanisms of LVI in CRC have not been well investigated.

 We performed a retrospective analysis in 1219 CRC patients to evaluate the presence of LVI, as well as its relationship with classical clinicopathological parameters and patients’ outcome.
 We also analyzed the genomic profiles of 47 CRC samples using array-based comparative genomic hybridization (CGH) to identify the genomic alterations associated with LVI.
 Our findings may provide further insight into the biology of LVI in CRC and offer novel targets for the treatment and prevention of cancer dissemination.